GideonZ/1541u-documentation/hardware/ethernet.rst

 The Ultimate 1541-II+ and Ultimate 64 have an integrated ethernet port.

 .. image:: ../media/hardware/hardware_ethernet_03.png
-   :alt: Ethernet Port settings
+   :alt: Ultimate 1541-II and compatible usb ethernet adaptor
    :align: left
+   :scale: 75 %
+*Ultimate 1541-II and compatible usb ethernet adaptor*

 The Ultimate 1541-II needs a compatible USB Ethernet adaptor that is connected to the USB port of the Ultimate 1541-II.

 .. image:: ../media/hardware/hardware_ethernet_04.png
-   :alt: Ethernet Port
+   :alt: Ethernet Port available
    :align: left
-   :scale: 75 %
-*Picture: Ultimate 1541-II and compatible usb ethernet adaptor*

 If your Ultimate product has an ethernet port, you can see this when entering the Ultimate menu.
 The picture above shows a **Net0** port, this indicates ethernet is accessible.